-200-hPa Zonal Wind Anomalies (m s-1)
+200-hPa Zonal Wind Anomalies (m s-1) 100NL

-Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Westerly anomalies persisted across a large area from the Maritime Continent to the central Pacific (black solid box) since July.
+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Westerly anomalies persisted across a large area from the Maritime Continent to the central Pacific (black solid box) since August.
 In early October, westerly anomalies strengthened considerably associated with MJO activity and an eastward extension of these anomalies is evident.
-There has been a slight eastward shift in the core of the westerly anomalies across the Pacific beginning in early December (dashed line).
-Recently, westerly anomalies have expanded back to the west across the central Pacific.
-Time 1JAN2011 16JAN2011 1FEB2011
+There was a gradual eastward shift in the core of the westerly anomalies across the Pacific during December and January (dashed line).
+In February, westerly anomalies expanded back to the west across the central Pacific similar to where they were during much of the August to November period.
+Time 16FEB2011 1MAR2011 1BOE